Now accepting bookings for the upcoming 2026 season!

 Please book ahead by sending us an email.

-All school, childcare, summer camp groups – or any group with 10 or more participants requiring supervision – are asked to book their visit via email at least 24 hours in advance as there is a maximum capacity of visitors for the farm and goat petting area.
+All school, childcare, summer camp groups – or any group with 10 or more participants requiring supervision – are asked to book their visit via email at least 48 hours in advance as there is a maximum capacity of visitors for the farm and goat petting area.
+We recommend booking early as our calendar fills up quickly, especially in the spring.

-Booking times for groups start at 10:30am each day.
+Booking times for groups start at 10:30am in the spring and fall, and at 11am in July and August.
 However, you are welcome to arrive at 10am to cheer on the goats during the morning stampede and visit the rest of the farm before entering the goat petting area.

 To book, please send us an email at bhcfvictoria@gmail.com with the following details: